 Bike trails near the coast are available at Virginia Beach state parks such as Back Bay National Wildlife Refuge, First Landing State Park, and False Cape State Park, which has been untouched by humans and is only accessible on foot, by boat, or by bike.

 In addition to its rides through nature, the city also offers a Bikeways and Trails Map indicating bike accessibility throughout the cities major roads.
 The Virginia Beach Boardwalk also offers a way for bikers to view the beauty of the Virginia coastline, while also shopping and dining right on the waterfront.

 Roanoke – The Roanoke Valley offers a variety of bike-centric events throughout the year, with many taking place during National Bike Month.
 The mountain city was recently bestowed the honor of being the first and only IMBA Silver Level Designation on the East Coast, recognizing Virginia’s Blue Ridge region as one of the best mountain biking areas around.

 Grandin Village is one of Roanoke’s most bike-accessible attractions and brings an old-school charm to its over 80 shops and restaurants.

-An Art by Bike route has also recently been developed around the city, offering over 20 stops for riders to access and enjoy the city’s art on two wheels.
+An Art by Bike route was also developed around the city, offering over 20 stops for riders to access and enjoy the city’s art on two wheels.